-The Mariners claimed Cousins, best known for breaking Buster Posey's leg in 2011, off of waivers on Monday.
+The Seattle Mariners claimed outfielder Scott Cousins off of waivers on Monday.

 Cousins is probably best known in the baseball realm as the player that injured San Francisco Giants catcher Buster Posey in a home-plate collision in 2011.
 Other than that, he has made most of his living on the Marlins roster as a fourth/fifth outfielder known more for his glove than his bat.